dnnguyen99/blog/README.md

-This site is place where I share my recent projects and discuss the mathematics behind popular machine learning techniques
+This site is a place where I share my recent projects and discuss the mathematics behind popular machine learning techniques